YingYu12345/Reference_standard_protocol/README.md

 ▲CRITICAL A file named Refdata_U_(date).csv will be generated upon successful script implementation.
 These files contain the extended uncertainty of each gene in the reference datasets.

 ### Construction of performance metrics
 1. Calculate relative correlation with reference datasets (RC) metrics.
 RC is calculated based on the Pearson correlation coefficient between the ratio-based expression levels of a dataset for a given pair of sample groups and the corresponding reference fold-change values (transformed to log2-scale).
-It is referred to as the “relative correlation with reference datasets” metric, representing the numerical consistency of the ratio-based expression profiles.
+It is called the “relative correlation with reference datasets” metric, representing the numerical consistency of the ratio-based expression profiles.
 To improve reliability, calculate the mean of the three replicates of each sample group before performing ratio-based expression analysis.

 Run the script:
 ```
 Rscript path-to/qc_rc.R -i path-to/example_log2_limma_data.csv -r path-to/example_ref_data.csv -o path-to/
 ```
 ▲CRITICAL A file named RC_each_batch_(date).csv will be generated upon successful script implementation.
-This file contains the RC values between the test datasets and reference datasets for each batch.
+This file contains the RC values between each batch's test and reference datasets.

 2. Calculate the Matthews Correlation Coefficient (MCC) of reference DEGs.
 MCC measures the consistency of DEGs detected from a dataset for a given pair of samples with those from the reference DEGs, or “MCC of DEGs”, as follows:
 a)	Repeat Step 86 to identify DEGs and non-DEGs of a test dataset.